 - Forms required by state boxing commissions, California is an example

 Who can sign the form?
-Exams will not be accepted if done by Nurse Practitioners, Physician Assistants, Dentists, Chiropractors, EMT’s or other non-physician medical providers.
+Exams will not be accepted if done by Dentists, Chiropractors, EMT’s or other non-physician medical providers.
+Nurse Practitioners and Physician Assistants may sign the form.
 If a boxer wears braces a Braces Release Form must also be provided signed by an Orthodontist.

 How current must the physical be?
 Exams are valid for one calendar year; for example if the physical exam is dated September 20th 2016 it will expire on September 21st, 2017.